apache/datafusion-ballista/docs/source/user-guide/flightsql.md

 | URL              | jdbc:arrow-flight://127.0.0.1:50050                |

-**Note**: The `useEnryption` flag will not be required if [this PR](https://github.com/spaceandtimelabs/arrow-ballista/pull/15) is merged, and users crate a valid certificate.
+**Note**: The `useEnryption` flag will not be required if [this PR](https://github.com/spaceandtimelabs/arrow-ballista/pull/15) is merged, and users create a valid certificate.

 ## <a name="hello"/>Run a "Hello, World!"
 Query